sameersbn/docker-gitlab/README.md

         The number of concurrent sidekiq jobs to run.
 Defaults to 5

+* DB_TYPE

+        The database type.
+Possible values: mysql, postgres.
+Defaults to mysql.

 * DB_HOST

-        The mysql server hostname.
+        The database server hostname.
 Defaults to localhost.

 * DB_NAME

-        The mysql database name.
+        The database database name.
 Defaults to gitlabhq_production

 * DB_USER

-        The mysql database user.
+        The database database user.
 Defaults to root

 * DB_PASS

-        The mysql database password.
+        The database database password.
 Defaults to no password

 * DB_POOL

-        The mysql database connection pool count.
+        The database database connection pool count.
 Defaults to 5.

 * SMTP_HOST